 That’s when a group of local citizens, both permanent residents and a number of people that are summer visitors and have been for over 100 years – their families – got together and decided they wanted to start a new enterprise.
 In the beginning it wasn’t necessarily a boatbuilding school, they just thought that they would like to do something to sort of jumpstart the economy.
 To build a new enterprise because nothing had been built here in quite a while. (:27)

+(continue ambi sound )

-During a tour of the facility told me that nucleus of residents wanted a year-round business that reflected the area’s culture that locals would rally behind. community goals came first.
+During a tour of the facility McIntire told me that a nucleus of residents wanted a year-round business that reflected the area’s culture and that locals would rally behind.
+The community goals came first.

 The more they thought about it, there was such a heritage of wooden boatbuilding in this immediate area, I mean there were wooden boat shops all over this area that they decided that would be a great tie-in.
 It’s a worthwhile enterprise, it matches up with the heritage of the area.
 There are jobs available when you graduate, so all of those things made sense. (:21)